 Ecosystem restoration: ecological restoration of emergent coastal marshes and aquatic habitats

 As our understanding of complex biotic and abiotic links between emergent marshes and adjacent aquatic habitats increases, restoration approaches must also increase in complexity.
 The development of plant canopy features is often considered to be a sign of successful coastal marsh restoration, but a robust plant canopy may not correspond with the recovery of other ecosystem attributes such as nutrient retention or energy flow through food webs.
 Furthermore, construction designs that incorporate different soil sources and elevation gradients can also influence the ecosystem characteristics of a restored marsh.
 Therefore, we are performing a series of monitoring and experimental series in order to understand patterns of ecosystem attribute recovery in restored coastal wetlands.
 Since 2009, we have been comparing the success of several emergent marsh restoration techniques by monitoring plant and animal assemblages in restored brackish marshes near Port Arthur, Texas.
 We are also conducting a number of experiments to understand how interactions between plants and herbivores are influenced by marsh restoration methods.
 An exceptional drought in 2011 provided us with the opportunity to examine how drought affected the development and recovery of these restored marshes.
-This research is supported through 2015 by the Texas General Land Office – Oil Spill Prevention & Response Division of Research and Development and Scientific Support and by the Texas General Land Office – Coastal Management Program.
+This research has been supported by the Texas General Land Office – Oil Spill Prevention & Response Division of Research and Development and Scientific Support and by the Texas General Land Office – Coastal Management Program.

 On the Texas coast, black mangroves (Avicennia germinans) regularly expand from persistent populations into salt marshes during periods with warm winters, and occasionally contract in distribution during periods with severe freezes.
 Over the coming decades, mangrove distributions are expected to continue expanding due to rising global temperatures and milder winters.
 As a result, large areas of the Texas coast that historically have been dominated by salt marshes will become dominated by mangroves.
 Will this matter?
 In a collaborative project with Dr. Steven Pennings (University of Houston), we hypothesize that that changes in coastal vegetation are likely to change the quality of coastal wetlands for supporting shrimp, fish and birds, and change the ability of coastal habitats to buffer wind and wave energy.
 We will test these hypotheses using a combination of field sampling and a manipulative experiment, working around and within the domain of the Mission-Aransas National Estuarine Research Reserve.
 Our work will provide information on which ecosystem services provided by coastal wetlands are most likely to be affected by the change from salt marsh to mangroves.
 This information will allow coastal industries such as fisheries and tourism to be adaptively managed in response to ongoing and future changes in the biological environment.
-This project is funded through 2016 by Texas Sea Grant.
+This project has been funded by Texas Sea Grant.

 Assistance needed from Citizen Scientists!
 Visit our Citizen Science page to learn how you can help.